josueahadi/dodge/README.md

 **Next Steps**
 1. Add a road and lanes in the background to create an illusion of a highway.
-2. Increase game challenge/difficulty by adding more cars as well as exponentialy increasing their speed.
+2. Increase game challenge/difficulty by adding more cars (without hard-coding each car; for instance adding them in a for loop) as well as exponentialy increasing their speed.
 3. Add background music and sound effects.
 4. Give the user an option to mute/unmute sound and music.